Follow TV Tropes

 • Agnes Nitt from Maskerade and Carpe Jugulum has such amazing vocal ability that she can do this.
 The Vampires in Carpe Jugulum also demonstrate this ability when they're trying to coerce Magrat to unlock the door.

-• Mort when he was beginning to slip into Death's role, and his daughter Susan when she feels like it, have the ability to speak like Death.
+• Mort has the ability to speak like Death when he begins to slip into Death's role, as does his daughter Susan when she feels like it.

-• Gandalf in The Hobbit used this trick rather handily against a group of trolls.
+• In The Hobbit, Gandalf uses this trick rather handily against a group of trolls.

-• In Horns, one of the powers Ig develops while transforming into the Big Red Devil is voice mimicry.
+• In Horns, one of the powers Ig develops while transforming into a Big Red Devil is voice mimicry.

 • The wilderness-guide steamman Ironflanks from The Kingdom Beyond The Waves frequently mimics the cries of various jungle animals when he's excited, perfectly re-creating their vocalizations.
 His human companions take a while to catch on that this isn't just an affectation: he does this to vent excess steam from his boiler without betraying his position to enemies or rainforest predators, the way a normal steamman's pressure-release whistle would.

-• Agatha Christie's Miss Marple is revealed to have this ability in A Murder Is Announced, when she mimics a recently murdered woman in order to guilt the murderer into confessing.
+• Miss Marple is revealed to have this ability in A Murder Is Announced when she mimics a recently murdered woman in order to guilt the murderer into confessing.

 • No Gods for Drowning: Glories have the ability to copy the voices of their prey.
 They can then mimic the voice perfectly when they're communicating with others.
 They use this to lure people into coming close so they can kill them.